-This programme is aimed at a UK and broad international audience, attracting over 40% of the cohort from outside the UK, including Hong Kong, Qatar, Europe, the Caribbean, Australasia, the Middle East and from 16 countries in Africa.
-This is a typical student cohort profile, and it demonstrates the need for UCEM to deliver programmes that are not only relevant to the UK population, but also to students worldwide, in a range of diverse industry sectors.
-For example, architecture, procurement, finance and investment, surveying, etc.
+This programme is aimed at a UK and broad international audience.
+The current programme attracts over 50% of the cohort from outside the UK, including Hong Kong, the Middle East and North Africa (MENA), Europe, the Caribbean, and Africa.
+This is a typical student cohort profile, and the MBA programme is designed to develop global leaders in a wide range of diverse built environment sectors.
+For example, architecture, commercial surveying, project management, development, procurement, finance, engineering and real estate investment.

-To cater for this diversity, UCEM provides study materials that aim to utilise international case studies to further understanding and, where possible, these are considered along with international codes and conventions, encouraging students to use and apply protocols and guidelines from their home countries in assessments.
-However, the MBA also has as its basis UK law and regulatory controls.
+To cater for this diversity, UCEM provides study materials that aim to utilise international case studies to further understanding and, where possible, students are encouraged to reflect on the protocols and guidelines from their home countries and the difference between these and practice in the UK.
+Some elective modules have their basis in UK law and regulatory controls.